+Each of these weights was applied to one or more of the collected responses, depending on the stratum that each specific response belongs to.
+As a result we end up with a balanced data set.

 Results

 We had 77 persons contributing in our survey which 9 of them failed to fulfill the requirements which means we had 68 participants.